cmu-delphi/delphi-epidata/docs/symptom-survey/problems.md

 ---
 title: Problems and Data Errors
-parent: COVID Symptom Survey
+parent: COVID Trends and Impact Survey
 nav_order: 8
 ---

 # Problems and Data Errors
 {: .no_toc}

-Given the scale of the COVID Symptom Survey, we occasionally encounter data errors or survey implementation problems that affect the interpretation of results.
+Given the scale of the COVID Trends and Impact Survey (CTIS), we occasionally encounter data errors or survey implementation problems that affect the interpretation of results.
 All problems will be logged here.

 ## Table of contents
 {: .no_toc .text-delta}